-- Once the silken tofu is ready, transfer the vegan egg to a bowl.
+- Once the silken tofu is ready, transfer the scramble tofu mixture to a bowl.
 Wipe down the wok and return to the heat.

 - Add another drizzle of vegetable oil to the wok and once hot add the shallot, garlic and tofu puffs, and fry for 3 minutes.